This Argentinian Espresso Rubbed Steak recipe features a delicious espresso and spice rub and fresh, homemade chimichurri sauce for a tasty meal.

 Generally speaking, the husband and I like to eat healthy meals to pretend we are offsetting the excessive caffeine consumption, beer calories, and late-night Netflix marathons.

-Sometimes there’s just nothing better than a rich and meaty steak with a glass of red wine.
+Sometimes there’s just nothing better than a rich and meaty coffee rubbed steak with a glass of red wine.
 It’s good for you in an entirely different way than kale, lentils, or blueberries.

 After being grilled over medium-high heat, you’ll top the steak with a fresh and fragrant Argentinian-inspired Chimichurri sauce made from parsley, cilantro, oregano, red wine vinegar, and olive oil.

-Steak is surely best served with a side of potatoes…. the recipe for these fluffy and crispy potatoes will come in a few days!
+This Chimichurri Steak is surely best served with a side of potatoes…. click this following link for the recipe for these fluffy and crispy potatoes!

 So just make it, okay?